Opentrons/opentrons/api/README.rst

 Introduction
 ------------

-This is the Opentrons API Server, the Python module that runs the Opentrons OT-2.
+This is the Opentrons library, the Python module that runs the Opentrons OT-2.
 It contains the code that interprets and executes protocols; code that controls the hardware both during and outside of protocols; and all the other small tasks and capabilities that the robot fulfills.

 This document is about the structure and purpose of the source code.
-For information on how to use the Opentrons API or the robot in general, please refer to our  `Full API Documentation`_ for detailed instructions.
+For information on how to use the Opentrons library or the robot in general, please refer to our  `Full API Documentation`_ for detailed instructions.

-The Opentrons API Server package has two purposes:
+The Opentrons library allow two purposes:

-1. **Control an Opentrons OT-2 robot.**  When controlling a robot, we use the entry point in `opentrons.main <https://github.com/Opentrons/opentrons/blob/edge/api/src/opentrons/main.py>`_.
+1. **Control an Opentrons OT-2 robot.**  The API server uses the Opentrons library when controlling a robot.
 We boot up a server for the robot’s HTTP endpoints, and a server for its WebSockets-based RPC system for control during protocols.
 We are configured by files in the robot’s filesystem in ``/data``.

 2. **Simulate protocols on users’ computers.** When simulating a protocol on a user’s computer, we use the entry point in `opentrons.simulate <https://github.com/Opentrons/opentrons/blob/edge/api/src/opentrons/simulate.py>`_.
 We set up simulators for the protocol, but do not run any kind of web servers.
 We are configured by files in the user’s home directory (for more information see configuration_).